googlegenomics/readthedocs/docs/source/includes/elasticluster_setup.rst

 This document provides getting started instructions for using Elasticluster_ to create clusters of Google Compute Engine instances running job management software, such as Grid Engine, SLURM, or Hadoop.
-Elasticluster "aims to provide a user-friendly command line tool to create, manage and setup computional clusters hosted on cloud infrastructures"
+Elasticluster *"aims to provide a user-friendly command line tool to create, manage and setup computional clusters hosted on cloud infrastructures"*.

 What you will do
 ================